deep-diver/LLM-As-Chatbot/README.md

 The purpose of this repository is to let people to use lots of open sourced instruction-following fine-tuned LLM models as a Chatbot service.
 Because different models behave differently, and different models require differently formmated prompts, I made a very simple library [`Ping Pong`](https://github.com/deep-diver/PingPong) for model agnostic conversation and context managements.
 Also, I made [`GradioChat`](https://github.com/deep-diver/gradio-chat) UI looking similar to [HuggingChat](https://huggingface.co/chat/) but entirely built in Gradio.
 Those two projects are fully integrated to power this project.

+### Easiest way to try out

+This project has become the one of the default framework at [jarvislabs.ai](https://jarvislabs.ai/).
+Jarvislabs.ai is one of the cloud GPU VM provider with the cheapest GPU prices.
+Furthermore, all the weights of the supported popular open source LLMs are pre-downloaded.
+You don't need to waste of your money and time to wait until download hundreds of GBs to try out a collection of LLMs.
+In less than 10 minutes, you can try out any model.
+- for further instruction, please follow the [official documentation](https://jarvislabs.ai/docs/llmchat)

 ### Context management

 Different model might have different strategies to manage context, so if you want to know the exact strategies applied to each model, take a look at the [`chats`](https://github.com/deep-diver/LLM-As-Chatbot/tree/main/chats) directory.
 However, here are the basic ideas that I have come up with initially.
 I have found long prompts will slow down the generation process a lot eventually, so I thought the prompts should be kept as short as possible while as concise as possible at the same time.
 In the previous version, I have accumulated all the past conversations, and that didn't go well.